Do you have to draw under drawings when you draw with colored pencil? It seems like a lot of work for something you’re

 Doing an under drawing first—especially a detailed under drawing—takes time.
 If the artwork is very big, it can take a lot of time.
 You essentially do the drawing twice: once without color and once with color.

-In all honesty, I use the direct color method the same way I use the umber under drawing or complementary under drawing methods.
+But n all honesty, I use the direct color method the same way I use the umber under drawing or complementary under drawing methods.
 One layer of limited value color, than another layer that develops values and colors more completely.
 I still do two rounds of work, but the perception is that it takes less time to work directly with color.

 When you start with a detailed under drawing, you’ve already used up some of the paper tooth.
 That tooth is no longer available for color glazing.
 That can be a problem toward the end of a complex drawing.